Meet the Heroes Who Fight Dog Cancer Without a Veterinary License

 Veterinary Assistants

-Veterinary assistants typically do not have formal training, but in some areas, you can become a certified veterinary assistant via online certification and classes.
+Veterinary assistants typically do not have formal training, although, in some areas, you can become a certified veterinary assistant via online certification and classes.

 The typical responsibilities of a vet assistant include patient restraint, walking and feeding hospitalized patients, bathing when needed, cleaning, assisting with surgical prep, and assisting with other diagnostic procedures.